NFLNBANHLMLBWNBAWorld CupTennis

 Corey Graves and Vic Joseph even spent most of this match arguing over whether Hail was truly ready to be a champion in WWE, following her fluke win and loss of the Women's North American Championship.

-Despite all this conversation centering on Hail though, it was Dame that felt the most awkward in this setting, barely finding time to hit her own standard offense.
+Despite all this conversation centering on Hail, though, it was Dame that felt the most awkward in this setting, barely finding time to hit her own standard offense.

 NXT has massively bet on Dame as a rising star, but in a massively talented division, she has not backed up that trust with strong matches or promo work.

 Hopefully, Dame has better in her.
-She is most likely going to beat Arianna Grace next week and face Wren Sinclair at Great American Bash.
+She is most likely going to beat Arianna Grace next week and face Wren Sinclair at the Great American Bash.

-Hail may take another couple months to get back on TV, even though she has impressed more with the opportunities she has had.
+Hail may take another couple of months to get back on TV, even though she has impressed more with the opportunities she has had.

 Result